Skip to Content

 3. A rock pick

-A dual hammer-chisel is great for the light traveling budget rockhound because it requires you only take one tool.
-The hammer and a separate set of chisels perform the best when accuracy is the most important – for example when you’re chiseling around a crystal to get it out of its host rock.
+A dual hammer chisel is great for the light-traveling budget rockhound because it requires you to take only one tool.
+The hammer and a separate set of chisels perform the best when accuracy is the most important – for example, when you’re chiseling around a crystal to get it out of its host rock.

 It does require a lot more weight, especially if you take more than one size of chisel around.
 The last option is what we are recommending here.